WhimsyGiga/LFIsuite/README.md

 "All credits goes to d35m0nd142.
-I just removed the termcolor python module requirement wich causes the script to not work" "Last official update by the owner of the script was on Apr 8, 2018"
+I just removed the termcolor python module requirement wich causes the script to not work"<br>
+"Last official update by the owner of the script was on Apr 8, 2018"

 ![Version 1.13](https://img.shields.io/badge/Version-1.13-green.svg)